Home Resource Centre Structure of C++ Program | A Simplified Explanation With Examples

 Description: Here, we will explain the different components of a C++ program with the help of example */

-Preprocessor Section In Structure Of C++ Program
+Preprocessor Directives In Structure Of C++ Program

 #include <iostream> //importing header iostream to handle input/ output operations